ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 closely connected to the (more objective) lack of readability of the code.
 Many people initially share this feeling that Tailwind code is ugly, but got used to it after some time.
 This did not happen to me, though.
-Other aspects of maintainability will be covered in the sections below.</p>
+Other aspects of maintainability will be covered in the sections below.

 What do the [Tailwind Docs](https://tailwindcss.com/docs/utility-first) write about maintainability?

-> [...] maintaining a utility-first CSS project turns out to be a lot easier than maintaining a large CSS codebase, simply because HTML is so much easier to maintain than CSS.
+> Maintaining a utility-first CSS project turns out to be a lot easier than maintaining a large CSS codebase, simply because HTML is so much easier to maintain than CSS.
 Large companies like GitHub, Netflix, Heroku, Kickstarter, Twitch, Segment, and more are using this approach with great success.

 There is no justification for the claim that HTML is easier to maintain than CSS, in particular when it is littered with utility classes and no descriptive [class names](#class-names).
 Then they go ahead and tell us how many companies already use Tailwind.
-This is just poor marketing inside of a documentation page (?!) and does not tell us anything about why Tailwind is maintainable (which it isn't).
+This is just poor marketing inside of a documentation page (what?!) and does not tell us anything about why Tailwind is maintainable (which it isn't).

 ## Translation from Tailwind to CSS